A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: Introduction

 \section{Introduction}

 The Airplane Refueling Problem (ARP) was raised by Woeginger \cite{woeginger10} from a math puzzle problem \cite{puzzle58}.
-Suppose there are $n$ airplanes referred to $A_1, \cdots, A_n$, each $A_i$ can carry $v_i$ tanks of fuel, and consumes $c_i$ tanks of fuel per kilometers for $1\leq i \leq n$.
-The fleet starts to fly together to a same target without getting fuel from outside, but each airplane can refuel to other airplanes instantaneously during the trip and then be dropped out.
-The goal is to determine a drop out permutation $\pi = (\pi(1), \cdots, \pi(n))$ that maximize the traveled distance by the last remaining airplane.
+Suppose there are $n$ airplanes referred to $A_1, \cdots, A_n$, each $A_i$ can carry $v_i$ tanks of fuel, and consumes $c_i$ tanks of fuel per kilometer for $1\leqslant i \leqslant n$.
+The fleet starts to fly together to a same target at a same rate without getting fuel from outside, but each airplane can refuel to other remaining airplanes instantaneously during the trip and then be dropped out.
+The goal is to determine a drop out permutation $\pi = (\pi(1), \cdots, \pi(n))$ that maximize the flight distance by the last remaining airplane.

-Previous research on ARP centralized on its complexity analysis and its exact algorithm.
-H{\"o}hn pointed out that ARP is a complexity form of single machine scheduling problem, and regarded the complexity of ARP as an open problem \cite{hohn13}.
-V{\'a}squez studied the structural properties of ARP such as connections between local and global precedence \cite{vasquez15}.
-Gamzu and Segev proposed a fast and easy-to-implement pseudo polynomial time algorithm that attained a polynomial-time approximation scheme for ARP \cite{gamzu19}.
-Li et al. \cite{lijs19} put forward a fast exact algorithm which is efficient on larger scale of instances.
-Related research also focused on equivalent problems of ARP such as single machine scheduling problem \cite{vasquez17} and $n$-vehicle exploration problem \cite{lixy09,yu18,zhang21}.
-In \cite{yu18}, the authors introduced cluster as a tool to model the computational complexity of $n$-vehicle exploration problem and they claimed that complete reverse order instances have greater computational complexity than other kinds of instances.
+Previous research on ARP centralized on its complexity analysis and its exact algorithm \cite{hohn13,vasquez15,gamzu19,lijs19}.
+Related research also focused on equivalent problems of ARP such as the $n$-vehicle exploration problem \cite{lixy09,yu18,zhang21} and the single machine scheduling problem \cite{hohn13}.
+V{\'a}squez \cite{vasquez15} studied the structural properties of ARP such as connections between local precedence and global precedence.
+Iftah and Danny \cite{gamzu19} proposed a fast and easy-to-implement pseudo polynomial time algorithm that attained a Polynomial Time Approximation Scheme (PTAS) for ARP.
+We mainly focused on the performance of an algorithm on instances with large input size, and cared about that how long will a given algorithm take to solve real-life instances.
+We tried to find a superior algorithm that is able to handle the large size problem in any reasonable amount of time \cite{cook98}, and to explore the possibility of a fast exact algorithm which is efficient on ARP instances.